 Facebook Ads allow you to reach people who might not find your content organically.
 Social media has become a “pay to play” atmosphere, which means that brands who are willing to spend money typically enjoy the best results.

-Once you reach your desired goal, you can discontinue your Facebook Ads or create new ads that serve other purposes.
+Once you reach your desired goal, you can discontinue your Facebook Ads or create new ads—perhaps Facebook video ads—that serve other purposes.
 Whatever you choose, don’t forget to A/B test your ads’ content to make sure you’re using the best combination of assets.
+Considering the limitations of the analytics provided within the Facebook Ads platform, it is advisable to explore the integration of Facebook Ads to Looker Studio to gain a more complete picture of your campaigns.

 How to use influencers to increase followers on your Facebook page